SriHemaN/Workshop-/README.md

   **YOSYS SETUP FLOW COMMANDS**

-   - read_verilog : It is used to read the design.
+   - **read_verilog :** It is used to read the design.
-   - lib : It is used to read the library .lib.
+   - **lib :** It is used to read the library .lib.
-   - write_verilog : It is used to write out the netlist.
+   - **write_verilog :** It is used to write out the netlist.

   **HOW TO VERIFY THE SYNTHESIS?**

   ![image](https://user-images.githubusercontent.com/84923955/120079668-a04d0780-c0d2-11eb-8fbc-86a225a3c587.png)

-  Lets see, I have a netlist and my testbench we apply both to the simulator.
+  Lets see, I have a netlist and my testbench.
+We apply both to the simulator.
 The output we get from the simulator is the VCD output file.
-We load VCD file to the GTKwave to observ the stimulus.
+We load VCD file to the GTKwave to observe the stimulus.

       Note :
          - The stimulus obtained during synthesis simulation should be same as the output observed during RTL simulation.